 And we must not forget that it is not only at the Governmental level that relationships between the people of these Islands can be enhanced.
 Links between cities, between universities and cultural exchanges of every form all contribute to a better understanding.
 Many of these developments do not receive much publicity.
-But it is worth mentioning, for example, the ambitious programms of co-operation between the Universities of Strathclyde, Aberdeen and Trinity College Dublin, known as the Scottish-Irish Academic Initiative.
+But it is worth mentioning, for example, the ambitious programme of co-operation between the Universities of Strathclyde, Aberdeen and Trinity College Dublin, known as the Scottish-Irish Academic Initiative.
+And there is a whole series of exchanges of artists, musicians, teachers and academics organised by the British Council, who not only bring cultural performances from Britain to the Republic but also help certain Irish groups who wish to visit the UK.